osuchanglab/autoMLSA/README.md

-**Warning!
-NCBI is currently implementing changes that will affect the usability of this software.
-Please use the dev branch of autoMLSA if you are interested in keeping up with my attempts at fixing the problems caused by these changes.
-For now, assume that the master branch will NOT work.
-Once NCBI completes the changes (implementing https, not using GI numbers anymore) and the code is stable, I will merge the dev branch with master again.**

 # autoMLSA

 The goal of this project is to enable users to generate high quality and robust **M**ulti-**L**ocus **S**equence **A**lignment phylogenetic trees with minimal effort.
 The default settings for the software work in many situations, and the software as a whole works with minimal user intervention.